never-lang/never/README.md

 }
 ```

-The following example lets to pass any function which is executed over
+The following example presents how to pass any function which is executed over
 all elements of an array.
-This listing uses arrays, first class functions
+This program uses arrays, first class functions
 and tail recursion.
 ```
 func add_five(e -> int) -> int